IBM-Blockchain-Archive/marbles/README.md

 The admin moved the marble, JS detected the drag/drop, client sends a websocket message, marbles receives the websocket message, sdk builds/sends a proposal, peer endorses the proposal, sdk sends the proposal for ordering, the orderer orders and sends a block to peer, our peer commits the block, marbles node code gets new marble status periodically, sends marble websocket message to client, and finally the client redraws the marble in its new home.

 That’s it!
 Hope you had fun transferring marbles.

+## Marbles Tips
+There are few comments about marbles that don't fit neatly into the instructions above.
+Here is an assortment of marbles tips and instructions.
+- coming soon

 # License
 [Apache 2.0](LICENSE)